 Google stopped the Supervised Users program for Chrome with the promise of a new method of parental control on Chromebooks incoming.
 That method quietly launched as Google Family Link.
 Today, we will show you how to to set up parental controls for your children’s Chromebooks.

 Editor’s tip: New to the world of Chromebooks?
-Our What to expect from Chromebook Buyer’s guide helps explain what a Chromebook can and can’t do, buying options, and setup guides for first time Chromebook users.
+Our What to expect from a Chromebook guide helps explain what a Chromebook can and can’t do, buying options, and setup guides for first time Chromebook users.

 Setting up Chromebook parental controls

 - First, download and use the Google Family Link app on your phone to set up an account for your child.
 To find out how to do it as well as how to set parental controls for your child’s Android smartphone or tablet, check out our detailed guide about Google Family Link here.

 - If it is a new Chromebook, go through the setup process and sign in with your (parent) account.
 This is vital, as the first account used to sign in becomes the Owner account and has access to special privileges.
 Skip to the next step if the Chromebook has already been set up.

 - Finally, add your child’s account to the Chromebook.

 It is recommended that you disable guest mode and control who can sign into your child’s Chromebook.
 If the guest mode or the ability to add new users is available, your child may be able to bypass Chromebook parental controls.

 To do so, sign into the Chromebook with the Owner (parent) account.
 Click on the account photo and go to Settings.
 In the People section, go to Manage Other People.
 Turn on Restrict sign-in to the following users.
 You will see a list of accounts added to the Chromebook and be able to add and remove them accordingly.
 Next, turn off Enable Guest Browsing.